-- Disclosure and Conflicts of Interest: Editors and editorial board members will not use unpublished information disclosed in a submitted manuscript for their own research purposes without the authors’ explicit written consent.
+Editors and editorial board members will not use unpublished information disclosed in a submitted manuscript for their own research purposes without the authors’ explicit written consent.
 Privileged information or ideas obtained by editors as a result of handling the manuscript will be kept confidential and not used for their personal advantage.
-Editors will recuse themselves from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships/connections with any of the authors, companies or institutions connected to the papers; instead, they will ask another member of the editorial board to handle the manuscript.
+Editors will recuse themselves from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships/connections with any of the authors, companies, or institutions connected to the papers; instead, they will ask another member of the editorial board to handle the manuscript.

-- Proof of Misconduct: The editor should not reject papers based on suspicions, they should have proof of misconduct.
 Editors (in conjunction with the publisher and/or society) will take responsive measures when ethical concerns are raised with regard to a submitted manuscript or published paper.
-Every reported act of unethical publishing behaviour will be looked into, even if it is discovered years after publication.
-JCIHE editors follow the COPE Flowcharts when dealing with cases of suspected misconduct.
-If, on investigation, the ethical concern is well-founded, a correction, retraction, expression of concern or other note as may be relevant, will be published in the journal.
+Every reported act of unethical publishing behavior will be looked into, even if it is discovered years after publication.
+Journal editors follow the COPE Flowcharts when dealing with cases of suspected misconduct.
+If, on investigation, the ethical concern is well-founded, a correction, retraction, expression of concern, or other note as may be relevant, will be published in the journal.

 Duties of Authors